openalm/vsts-rm-extensions/rd-export-import-clone-TFS2015U2/overview.md

 # Clone release definition

+**Note:** This extension is only available for __TFS 2015 Update 2__ and above.
+The capability to clone, export and import release definitions is not available as in-built functionality on VS Team Services.

 ### Overview
 This extension lets you copy your release definition in the same project or across projects/accounts.
 You may clone an existing RD to the same account+project or export it and import later in another project or another account+project.